Laboratory-for-Energy-Systems-Analysis/trails/README.md

 [![PyPI version](https://badge.fury.io/py/trails.svg)](https://badge.fury.io/py/trails)

-`TRAILS` is a Python library for **temporal and prospective Life Cycle Assessment (LCA)**, designed to analyze how environmental impacts propagate through **exchanges with temporal distributions**.
+`TRAILS` is a Python library for **temporal Life Cycle Assessment (LCA)**.
+It models **time-resolved supply chains** where technosphere and biosphere exchanges can occur at different points in time and across **scenario years**.
+This makes it possible to compute how impacts evolve over time, attribute them to responsible activities, and compare scenarios.

-It provides a formal framework for **temporal graph traversal** of supply chains, enabling the routing, aggregation, and attribution of impacts across **multiple time horizons, scenarios, and technological transitions**.
+At a high level, `TRAILS`:

+* Loads **3D technosphere/biosphere matrices** (time, activity, products) from a Frictionless data package.
+* Optionally **interpolates** scenario matrices to annual resolution.
+* Runs a **temporal traversal** of the supply chain from a functional unit to build time-indexed demands.
+* Solves year-specific systems and **routes impacts** through temporal distributions.
+* Aggregates impacts by year, activity, and optional root attribution for analysis and plotting.

-`TRAILS` integrates data packages produced by `premise`.
+`TRAILS` is compatible with Frictionless data packages produced by `premise`.

 ---